Kythryn's Alchemy Tools Page

 • POUR my <container1/potion/water/etc> into my <container2>

-If you wish to get a broader perspective on the different types and tools of alchemy from an IG standpoint, seek out the book titled "Alchemy", call number "MRxxA", which can be found in most of the main city libraries.
+If you wish to get a broader perspective on the different types and tools of alchemy from an IG standpoint, seek out the following IG books (a listing of library locations and books hosted at each can be found on the Elanthipedia wiki here):

 contact Kythryn